 Under Commissioner Oliver’s current leadership at the Georgia Department of Juvenile Justice, the agency has focused efforts to restore youth inside and outside of DJJ facilities through pro-social programs, education, credible messenger mentorship, and intense wraparound services.
 This community-focused approach has increased educational opportunities and job placement for youth throughout Georgia, decreasing gang affiliation and increasing successful societal reentry.
 The Department’s F.R.E.S.H.
 Start Youth Initiative, which has received national attention, is becoming a model approach for successfully partnering with companies, community leaders, and institutes of higher learning to provide employment, training, and scholarship funding for justice-involved youth.

 Commissioner Oliver currently serves on the Board for the Council of Juvenile Justice Administrators as Chair of the South Region of the United States; the Criminal Justice Coordinating Council as Chair of the Grants Committee, and member of the Executive Committee; Department of Community Supervision as Secretary/Vice-Chair.
 Additionally, he was appointed by Governor Kemp to serve on the Board of Peace Officers Annuity and Benefit Fund and the State Workforce Development Board.
 Oliver is a member of the Georgia Association of Chiefs of Police, International Association of Chiefs of Police, and American Correctional Association.

 Commissioner Oliver is a graduate of Columbus State University’s Law Enforcement Professional Management Program.
-He also completed the FBI's Law Enforcement Executive Development Program and Leadership Trilogy and attended the Georgia International Law Enforcement Exchange to Israel.
+Additionally, he completed Leadership Newton County and Walton County, the Federal Bureau of Investigations Law Enforcement Executive Development Program, Leadership Trilogy Program, and Georgia International Law Enforcement Exchange to Israel.